beckerg/cpuperf/README.md

 ```

-Here again we see that **sermin** results for the shared "lock-mutex-pthread" test are the
+Here again we see that the **sermin** results for the shared **lock-mutex-pthread** test are the
 same as for the non-shared tests, indicating that the overhead of the serialization diminishes
-the contention on the lock such that it's not a factor.
+the contention to such a degree that it's not a factor.
-That said, the results for the **avg** MCALLS/s show that extreme contention by only two
+On the other hand, the results for the **avg** MCALLS/s show that extreme contention by only two
 threads on two different cores reduces the throughput to .041 of the uncontended lock.
+Keep in
+mind, these threads are doing nothing other than hammer on the lock.

 Now let's run the same contended test on two threads running on the same core: